 At Probate Consultants we have a straightforward, streamlined application process that makes obtaining Grants of Probate and Letters of Administration in the ACT quick and simple.

 Our Co-Founders, Thomas and Naomi Torcello, created a consultancy to revolutionise the way Australian families apply for Probate and Letters of Administration.
-Their aim was to offer a truly personal and bespoke service that delivers the same legal outcome as ACT Probate Lawyers.
+Their aim was to offer a truly personal and bespoke service that delivers the same outcome as ACT Probate Lawyers.

 From this experience, the foundations of Probate Consultants emerged, and this special business was founded with the mission of creating a seamless and affordable Probate and Letters of Administration application process for everyone in Australia.